Biography

 Dr. Liz Legerski is a first-generation college graduate who was born and raised in the Twin Cities of Minnesota.
 She has been teaching at UND since Fall 2010.
 She earned tenure and was promoted to Associate Professor Fall 2017.
 She has served as the Chair of the University Senate from 2020-2021 and as the Faculty Advisor to the North Dakota State Board of Higher Education from 2020-2022.

-Dr. Legerski's research interests include gender, social inequality, health and social policy, sexual harassment and interpersonal violence.
+Dr. Legerski's research interests include gender, social inequality, families, social policy, sexual harassment and interpersonal violence.
 She is particularly interested in the way family characteristics, employment opportunities, social policies, and cultural and political forces shape the lives of low-income, working-class, and other marginalized families.

 Dr. Legerski's research has been published in journals such as the Journal of Interpersonal Violence, Social Forces, Gender & Society, Sex Roles, the Journal of GLBT Family Studies, Health Sociology Review, Sociological Inquiry, the Social Science Journal, and Women’s Health Issues.